-Should you feel a concern has not been dealt with appropriately then this can be escalated by raising a complaint via the Basketball England website Make a Complaint | Basketball England You can also speak to your Local Authority Safeguarding Department or the Child Protection in Sport Unit | CPSU (thecpsu.org.uk) should you prefer to do so.
+Should you feel a concern has not been dealt with appropriately then this can be escalated by raising a complaint via the Basketball England website Make a Complaint | Basketball England You can also speak to your Local Authority Safeguarding Department or the Child Protection in Sport Unit NSPCC Child Protection in Sport Unit | CPSU (thecpsu.org.uk) should you prefer to do so.

-HOW TO RESPOND TO A CONCERN OR ALLEGATION RAISED BY A CHILD
+DIAGRAM 1: HOW TO RESPOND TO A CONCERN OR ALLEGATION RAISED BY A CHILD

-WHAT TO DO IF YOU ARE WORRIED THAT A CHILD IS BEING ABUSED OUTSIDE OF THE BASKETBALL ENVIRONMENT
+DIAGRAM 2.
+WHAT TO DO IF YOU ARE WORRIED THAT CHILD IS BEING ABUSED OUTSIDE OF THE BASKETBALL ENVIRONMENT

-(BUT CONCERN IS IDENTIFIED THROUGH THE CHILD'S INVOLVEMENT IN BASKETBALL)
+(BUT CONCERN IS IDENTIFIEDTHROUGH THE CHILD'SINVOLVEMENTIN BASKETBALL)